-The subjects of our posts represent a range of urbanism-related topics, but the structure of these posts follows a common outline.
+The subjects of our posts represent a range of urbanism-related topics, but the structure of these posts follow a common outline.
 Ultimately, we’re looking for posts that help readers learn something new.
 We want to be sure all Greater Greater Washington posts have:

 - A conversational tone.
-The subjects we cover often have their technical side, and for people who know their stuff, it’s easy to get wonky.
+The subjects we cover often have a technical side, and for people who know their stuff, it’s easy to get wonky.
 But since we’re writing for people who are non-experts but curious to learn, we write about things in plain terms.